tashcan/bob/README.md

 An example configuration file is [example_community_patch_settings.toml](example_community_patch_settings.toml) and should be renamed to `community_patch_settings.toml`.
-When running this file will be parsed (see `community_patch.log`) and the running values can be found in `community_patch_settings_parsed.toml`.
-If you have any problems with a setting, check the log and parsed file to verify that the setting was applied.
+When running this file will be parsed (see `community_patch.log`) and the running values can be found in `community_patch_runtime.vars`.
+If you have any problems with a setting, check the log and parsed file to verify that the setting was applied.s

 ## Problems?